THE RAVENSGATE CHRONICLES: UNHOLY AWAKENING

-Although my story is unbelievable, I am writing it in order to make known facts involving my investigation of the disappearance of Sandra Breyer in Ravensgate, Michigan.
+Although my story is difficult to believe, I am writing it in order to make known facts involving my investigation of the disappearance of Sandra Breyer in Ravensgate, Michigan.

-It had been about six months since I last saw Sandy.
+It had been months since I last saw Sandy.
 It was as if she disappeared right from inside the house.
 Things like that don’t happen, yet that’s how it appeared.

 Authorities gained access to the house, inspected it, and found nothing.
 No evidence of struggle, breaking and entering, or foul play.
 Not a thing was stolen; all her clothes, money, jewelry, and valuables were still inside.
 Her purse sat on the dining room table containing credit cards and her driver’s license.
 Her car was still in the garage with a full tank, the TV and lights were still on, and a half-eaten plate of spoiled food sat on the kitchen table.
 All the doors and windows were locked from the inside.

 The police investigated but had no leads.
-They concluded she left of her own accord and didn’t want to be found.
+They concluded that she’d left of her own accord and didn’t want to be found.

 Sandy was like my second mom.
 On Thanksgiving and Christmas she would come over for dinner because she was always alone.
-When I was around ten I would go to her house to play checkers.
+When I was around ten I would go to her house to play checkers with her.
 She would tousle my dark brown hair every time she let me win.
 I knew she enjoyed the company.